lvl1/courses/salt-cloud-minion-deployment-part2.md

     salt-key -L

-Your droplet’s name should show up under unaccepted keys similar to the following:
+Your droplet's name should show up under unaccepted keys similar to the following:

     Accepted Keys:
     Denied Keys: